 SAP Business One highly extensible

 Before the reader breathes a sigh of relief with an 'Aha, everything's clear', there is one more restriction: SAP Business One is expandable, and not insignificantly so.
 So-called add-ons provide more and deeper functional diversity.
 More than 500 large and small add-ons turn Business One into a fully-fledged PPS or an industry solution for service providers that can compete with the 'big solutions' in terms of functional depth.
 These extensions usually come from SAP development partners who contribute their specialist knowledge.
 This is not a side effect of the programme structure of SAP Business One, which is always praised by all developers, but a strategy behind the product.
-Friedrich Neumeyer, SAP's Chief Operating Officer for SME sales worldwide, comments: "Above all, we want to use the innovative power and speed of our partners for the development of Business One".
+Friedrich Neumeyer, SAP's Chief Operating Officer for SME sales worldwide, comments: "Above all, we want to utilise the innovative strength and speed of our partners for the development of Business One".

 Last but not least and increasingly important: With SAP Business One an integration platform is always delivered (b1i), which is quite something.
 With this, other software packages can be integrated into Business One in order to be able to work with a database.
 The possibilities are manifold and can be implemented so quickly that the question of replacing or integrating existing software often arises anew.